Fire trucks to spray Indian capital amid deepening smog emergency

 Chief Minister Arvind Kejriwal, the leader of Delhi, has called the capital a "gas chamber".
 Affluent residents and large companies have been placing bulk orders for air purifiers and masks.

-Organizers of music festivals and open air parties canceled events after the Central Pollution Control Board said air quality could deteriorate further during the weekend.
+Organisers of music festivals and open air parties cancelled events after the Central Pollution Control Board said air quality could deteriorate further during the weekend.

 Pronab Sarkar, president of the Indian Association of Tour Operators, said air pollution had also hit tourism.

-The National Green Tribunal has directed the Delhi government and neighboring states to stop farmers from burning crop residue, but many have no choice, unable to afford machinery to clear fields instead.
+The National Green Tribunal has directed the Delhi government and neighbouring states to stop farmers from burning crop residue, but many have no choice, unable to afford machinery to clear fields instead.

-The federal government said the states of Punjab and Rajasthan had failed to use funds allocated to them to help them in crop residue management and farm mechanization.
+The federal government said the states of Punjab and Rajasthan had failed to use funds allocated to them to help them in crop residue management and farm mechanisation.

 Punjab, known as India's grain bowl, disputed the claims.
-A state government official said the funds were specifically meant for farm mechanization, not for stopping the burning of straw.
+A state government official said the funds were specifically meant for farm mechanisation, not for stopping the burning of straw.

-(Additional reporting by Manoj Kumar and Mayank Bhardwaj; Writing by Rupam Jain; Editing by Andrew Roche)